cybersafe-dev/cybersafety-tool/content/minisite.md

 ---
 minisitecontent:
   tool: >+
     Welcome to the CyberSafeIreland Self-Assessment Tool for Schools.

-    This tool provides an opportunity for you to evaluate your school’s level of cybersafety across a series of categories with questionnaires aimed at school Leaders, Teachers and Pupils.
+    This tool provides an opportunity for you to evaluate your school’s level of cybersafety across a series of categories with questionnaires aimed at school Leadership, Teachers and Pupils.

-    Click ‘Get started’ to fill in an expression of interest and the CyberSafeIreland team will contact you to get your school going with the tool.
+    Click ‘Get started’ to create an account for your school.
 Contact us directly if you require more information.

   cybersafety: >-
     Schools today are increasingly connected places and are often where kids’